tokee/panoscripts/README.md

 it into DeepZoom tiles using vips and creates a web page where the panorama is displayed using OpenSeadragon.

-## TODO

-Scripts that are not implemented yet.

 ### validate_control_points.sh

 Given a grid of images as source for the panorama, this scripts